abrahambello/resume/README.md

 # resume
+Professional resume created with the following;
+  - Koajs
+  - HTML
+  - Ejs template engine
-Professional resume created with Koajs HTML and Ejs template and hosted on netlify
+and hosted on netlify